-Integrating responsible, forward-thinking corporate policies into our daily business practices is key to us achieving our goal of smartly transforming the sun's power into clean energy.
-It's what allows Sonnedix to behave sustainably, ethically and accountably as we develop, finance, build and operate solar plants around the world.
+Integrating responsible, forward-thinking corporate policies into our daily business practices is key to us achieving our purpose to power a bright future.
+It's what allows Sonnedix to behave sustainably, ethically and accountably as we develop, finance, build and operate renewable energy projects around the world.
 It's also what ensures that Sonnedix has a positive impact on our people, the environments, and communities within which we work.